arashpayan/githook/README.md

 Building
 --------
-To build, make sure you have the Go tools installed then run `go build githook.go`
+To build, make sure you have the Go tools installed then run `go build`

 Running
 -------